 They both were great drivers, and we highly recommend them.
 Email both of them to get prices and book your trip to the Pelican Bar.

 Other Attractions Nearby the Pelican Bar

-If your spending a week in Jamaica make sure to spend at least a few days off the resort exploring some of Jamaica’s top attractions.
-You can easily tie in two of Jamaica’s other top sights in with a day trip to the Pelican Bar.
+If you are spending a week in Jamaica, make sure to spend at least a few days off the resort exploring some of Jamaica’s top attractions.
+You can easily tie in two of Jamaica’s other top sights with a day trip to the Pelican Bar.
 We highly recommend checking out YS Falls and the Appleton Rum Factory.

-YS Falls is only a 2o minute ride from Black River.
-The Appleton Rum Factory is a 45 minute (30 km) from Black River and only 25 minutes from YS Falls.
+YS Falls is only a 20 minute ride from Black River.
+The Appleton Rum Factory is 45 minutes (30 km) from Black River and only 25 minutes from YS Falls.
 You could make your own custom day trip to include any combination of YS Falls, Pelican Bar, and the Appleton Rum Factory.
-Talk with your taxi driver to discuss where you go first as this will depend on where you are coming from.
+Talk with your taxi driver to discuss where you go first, as this will depend on where you are coming from.

 Don’t forget to pin me for later!